divjotarora/drivers-evergreen-tools/.evergreen/ocsp/README.md

 `python3 jstests/ssl/x509/mkcert.py --config ../drivers-evergreen-tools/.evergreen/ocsp/certs.yml`

+Appending a cert ID to the above command will only regenerate a single cert.

 The certificates will be output into the folder specified by the `global.output_path` option in `certs.yml`, which defaults to the same directory as this README file and `certs.yml`.
 The default configuration also assumes that the `mongo` repository and the `driver-evergreen-tools` repository have the same parent directory.

 The final step is to split the `ca_ocsp.pem` file, which contains both the private key and the public certificate, into two files. `ca_ocsp.crt` should contain the public certificate, and `ca_ocsp.key` should contain the private certificate.